-As of December 31, 2023 and 2022, the top ten clients accounted for 68.34% and 71.28%, respectively, of Tahsin Group's accounts receivable.
+As of December 31, 2024 and 2023, the top ten clients accounted for 77.63% and 68.34%, respectively, of Tahsin Group's accounts receivable.
 No significant credit concentration risk was shown from the remaining accounts receivables.

-- (b) Measurement of expected credit impairment losses - Accounts receivable: A simplified approach is adopted, please refer to Note 6 (5) for details. - (2) Basis for judging whether the credit risk increases significantly: The Company's investments in debt instruments measured at amortized cost or investments in debt instruments measured at FVTOCI have acquired a good valuation with low credit risk. - (3) Tahsin Group obtained collateral of NTD91,000 thousand from some customers to avoid the credit risks of some financial assets.
+- (b) Measurement of expected credit impairment losses - (1) Accounts receivable: A simplified approach is adopted, please refer to Note 6 (5) for details. - (2) Basis for judging whether the credit risk increases significantly: The Company's investments in debt instruments measured at amortized cost or iii.
+Liquidity risk

+- investments in debt instruments measured at FVTOCI have acquired a good valuation with low credit risk. - (3) Tahsin Group obtained collateral of NTD80,000 thousand from some customers to avoid the credit risks of some financial assets.